sst/guide/_chapters/create-a-login-page.md

 We are introducing a couple of new concepts in this.

 1. Right at the top of our component, we are using the [useState hook](https://reactjs.org/docs/hooks-state.html) to store what the user enters in the form.
 The `useState` hook just gives you the current value of the variable you want to store in the state and a function to set the new value.
+If you are transitioning from Class components to using React Hooks, we've added [a chapter to help you understand how Hooks work]({% link _chapters/understanding-react-hooks.md %}).

 2. We then connect the state to our two fields in the form using the `setEmail` and `setPassword` functions to store what the user types in — `e.target.value`.
 Once we set the new state, our component gets re-rendered.
 The variables `email` and `password` now have the new values.